By Alejandra Fernandez-Rubio, Army Spouse

 Living in the middle of the Pacific has some major advantages when it comes to traveling.
-Visits to locations such as Australia, New Zealand, Fiji, and Japan are a mere skip and a hop away.
+Australia, New Zealand, Fiji, and Japan are a mere skip and a hop away.

 One of the biggest perks of traveling from Oahu is the availability of Space A flights.
-These free flights (available only to military) from Joint Base Pearl Harbor Hickam, fly to bases all over the world.
-Vacationing sure does feel nice when you take the outrageous cost of flying out of it!
+These free flights from Joint Base Pearl Harbor Hickam fly to bases all over the world.

-Island hopping is a fantastic option for travel in Hawaii as well, and 4-day weekends are the perfect opportunity for it!
+Island hopping is a fantastic option for travel in Hawaii as well, and 4-day weekends are the perfect opportunity!
 Each of the Hawaiian Islands has its own unique terrain and claim to fame!
-I’d have to say my favorite island is the Big Island and taking a helicopter tour over a live volcano is near the top of my all-time best experiences list!
+The Big Island is my favorite and taking a helicopter tour over a live volcano is near the top of my all-time best experiences list!

-Since it can be expensive to fly home, holidays are often spent with comrades and close friends.
-I’ve even found myself asking, “What are we doing this weekend?” to that one family that we seem to spend all of our free time with.
+Since it can be expensive to fly home, holidays are often spent with close friends.

 I can’t forget the locals that we interact with on a regular basis either!
 Gymnastics coaches and preschool teachers have truly become uncles and aunties.
 Before PCSing to Hawaii, I was worried about not being accepted.
 Now, I know that the rumors couldn’t be further from the truth!
 There is so much love and aloha, which is what I think really makes Hawaii feel like home.